weirdev/lagern/BackupCore/Notes.md

 ﻿*********************
 IN PROGRESS
 Ignore/Save patterns
-	Git like system for tracking?
+	Use order-ranked list of add/ignore rules
+		Foward slashes only for all systems
+			Allow escaping spaces with \ ?
+		By default, first rule is '*' = include everything in all subdirectories Rules later in the list get higher priority
+		'^'- = ignore rule, otherwise include rule
+		Trailing slash interpreted as /*
+		<path>/* = all files and subdirectories
+		Ex:
+			*    #== /
+			^/pictures
+			/pictures/grandma/  #== /pictures/grandma/*
+			Translates as -> include everything, except /pictures, but do include /picutes/grandma and its children Including a folder assumes including subfolders
+		If files in subfolders not wanted
+			dir/*
+			^dir/*/*
-	Use patterns to classify files for checking for changes Some files data only scanned if added manually
+	Use patterns to classify files for checking for changes One list multiple classifications
+			0 = Dont add at all
+			1 = Some files data only scanned on first backup Changes ignored
-		Some scanned only based on metadata heuristics (default) Date modified changed so scan
+			2 = Some scanned only based on metadata heuristics (mirrors default behavior when no lists present) Date modified changed so scan
-		Some scanned every time regardless of metadata Always do this when force scan switch is used Specify a previous backup to use as previous backup when performing a differential backup Currently we just use the last backup made
+			3 = Some scanned every time regardless of metadata Always do this when force scan switch is used
+Dont overwrite old indexes on load failure without confirmation Specify a previous backup to use as previous backup when performing a differential backup
+	Currently we just use the last backup made
 Handle common things that could go wrong